Diseases that can be Transmitted by Mosquitoes

 - La Crosse

-La Crosse encephalitis, which is transmitted by the Tree Hole mosquito, is responsible for 3 to 13 cases of severe illness (primarily in children) each year in Minnesota.
+La Crosse encephalitis is a viral disease that is transmitted by the Tree Hole mosquito.
+It has been responsible for up to 13 cases of severe illness (primarily in children) each year in Minnesota.

 Equine Encephalitis (WEE)